 The Students' Society of McGill University (SSMU) and the Arts Undergraduate Society (AUS) have been leaders in North American student society, with regard to supporting equity for its members.
-As such, the policy was developed by working from the examples of the SSMU and AUS Policies, and then reshaping them to properly reflect the context of the Macdonald campus.
+As such, the policy was developed by working from the examples of the SSMU and AUS Policies and then reshaping them to properly reflect the context of the Macdonald campus.
 The policy was developed over the 2013-2014 academic year by Senate Representative Cameron Butler, along with the help of many council members who provided detailed and valuable feedback on draft versions.
+Some modifications were made in 2022 by the Equity Affairs Committee.

-Along with the creation of this policy, the MCSS Constitution and Bylaws were changed to create the position of Equity Commissioner, as well as establish a standing Equity Committee, who is mandated to promote equity in the MCSS and uphold this policy.
+Along with the creation of this policy, the MCSS Constitution and Bylaws were changed to create the position of VP Equity Affairs, as well as establish a standing Equity Committee, which is mandated to promote equity in the MCSS and uphold this policy.